 Can you change the corporate clerk, principal address, officers, etc., on the Maine reinstatement form?

 The information you are required to provide at the time of reinstatement varies based on the reason the Maine corporation was administratively dissolved.
-You have to contact the Maine SOS to get the appropriate form, you can determine if it’s possible to change your Maine registered agent or make other changes on the form.
+When you contact the Maine SOS to get the appropriate form, you can determine if it’s possible to change your Maine registered agent or make other changes on the form.

 How many annual reports can you miss before you can’t reinstate your Maine Corporation?